dengking/Hardware/docs/CPU-memory-access/Memory-alignment/developer.ibm-Data-alignment-Straighten-up-and-fly-right/index.md

 Finally, examine what would happen on a processor with four-byte memory access granularity, like the 68030 or PowerPC® 601:

+### Quad-byte memory access granularity

 Figure 5.
 Quad-byte memory access granularity

 ![Quad-byte memory access granularity](https://developer.ibm.com/developer/articles/pa-dalign/images/quadByteAccess.jpg)

-A processor with four-byte granularity can slurp up four bytes from an aligned address with one read.
+A processor with four-byte granularity can slurp(大口吃) up four bytes from an aligned address with one read.
 Also note that reading from an **unaligned address** doubles the access count.

 Now that you understand the fundamentals behind **aligned data access**, you can explore some of the issues related to alignment.